Alone with You (Tevin Campbell song)

-"Alone With You" is a song by American singer Tevin Campbell.
+"Alone with You" is a song by American singer Tevin Campbell.
 It was written and produced by Al B. Sure! and Kyle West for his debut studio album T.E.V.I.N.
 (1991).
 The song served as the album's sixth single, becoming its second song to reach number one on the US R&B charts where it stayed for one week.
-The song didn't chart as well on the US Billboard Hot 100, peaking at number 72.
+The song did not chart as well on the US Billboard Hot 100, peaking at number 72.

 Track listings

 Credits and personnel

 Credits lifted from the liner notes of T.E.V.I.N..